 Any broken container must be treated with the same precautions and considered as contaminated waste.
 Contaminated waste should be incinerated in suitably labelled rigid containers.
-(See section 6.6:"Instructions for use/handling")
+See below section "Disposal".

-If oxaliplatin concentrate, reconstituted solution or infusion solution, should come into contact with skin, wash immediately and thoroughly with water.
+If oxaliplatin concentrate or infusion solution, should come into contact with skin, wash immediately and thoroughly with water.

-If oxaliplatin concentrate, premix solution or infusion solution, should come into contact with mucous membranes, wash immediately and thoroughly with water.
+If oxaliplatin concentrate or infusion solution, should come into contact with mucous membranes, wash immediately and thoroughly with water.